saalfeldlab/stitching-spark/README.md

 #### ImageList.csv objective-scan acquisitions
 *ImageList.csv* metadata file lists image tile filenames in all channels and contains stage and objective coordinates of each tile.
 Image tiles are expected to be stored as .tif files (separate files for each channel).

-Objective coordinates from the metadata file are converted into pixel coordinates based on the provided physical size of a voxel (in nanometers) and axis mapping which specifies flips and swaps between the two coordinate systems.
+Objective coordinates from the metadata file are converted into pixel coordinates based on the provided physical size of a voxel (in microns) and axis mapping which specifies flips and swaps between the two coordinate systems.
 For example, `-y,x,z` would mean that the objective X and Y should be swapped, and objective Y should be flipped.

 <details>
 <summary><b>Run on Janelia cluster</b></summary>